post : 25 november 2014 - bicycle broken comments

 total lunar eclipse - aka "blood moon"

 The total lunar eclipse, "blood moon," seen from the high desert foothills between Apple Valley, and Lucerne, CA. The full moon was super brilliant.
 When the earth's shadow began darkening the edge of the moon, several dogs began barking.
 An eerie howling chorus of coyotes joined in.
-As moon light slowly grew darker, in unison, the barking and howling gave way to sudden, absolute quiet.
+As moon light slowly turned to darkness, in unison, the barking and howling gave way to sudden, absolute quiet.

 To see larger and another photo : CLICK HERE